FleurDll/RealEstate-Client/README.md

-# Flags Game
+# Freelance project : Real Estate

 _11/05/21_

-## wwww.ameliedufour.com
+## www.ameliedufour.com

-Freelance project : Real estate website fully responsive. <br>
+Fully responsive real estate website for a real estate agent. <br>
 My client needed a showcase website to offer her services and exhibit the different homes she sells. <br>
 I chose Sanity for the admin part because it's fully customizable and has instant updates. <br>
 Also, my client is not familiar at all with computers.
 I had to make sure that she could manage the content of her website herself without difficulty. <br>
 After several appointments, each request of my client was satisfied.
-I proposed different designs, different logos, to find what suits her best.
+I proposed different designs, different logos, to find what suits her best. <br>
+I also wrote a pdf guide with for optimal use of the administrator part.

 ## Built With